skandacode/skandacode.github.io/projects.md

 # Technical Projects

-*For an overview of my project descriptions and research publications, see my [summary page](summary.md)*
+*For an overview of my project descriptions and research publications, see my [complete resume](resume.md)*

 ## **Space-Related R&D**